mchalapuk/hyper-text-slider/doc/class-names.md

 ## hermes-layout--inner

 May be set on selected elements of content of a slide.

 Used in some transitions.

 ## hermes-layout--arrow

 Set during upgrade on generated arrow buttons.

-This class name must not be user in slider declaration.
+This class name must not be used in client HTML.
+It may be used in client CSS for styling.

 ## hermes-layout--arrow-left

 Set during upgrade on generated left arrow button.

-This class name must not be user in slider declaration.
+This class name must not be used in client HTML.
+It may be used in client CSS for styling.

 ## hermes-layout--arrow-right

 Set during upgrade on generated right arrow button.

-This class name must not be user in slider declaration.
+This class name must not be used in client HTML.
+It may be used in client CSS for styling.

 ## hermes-layout--dots

 Set during upgrade on container elements that contains dot buttons.

-This class name must not be user in slider declaration.
+This class name must not be used in client HTML.
+It may be used in client CSS for styling.

 ## hermes-layout--dot

 Set during upgrade on each dot button element.

-This class name must not be user in slider declaration.
+This class name must not be used in client HTML.
+It may be used in client CSS for styling.

 <!-- End src/node/_layout.js -->